Armagedon13/Arduino-Projects/libraries/ModbusRTUSlave/README.md

 Version 2.x.x of this library is not backward compatible with version 1.x.x.
 Any sketches that were written to use a 1.x.x version of this library will not work with later versions, at least not without modification.

 ### 2.x.x to 3.x.x
-The main change going from version 2.x.x to 3.x.x si that `begin()` for the Serial object used needs to be run before running `begin()` for the library itself, e.g.:
+The main change going from version 2.x.x to 3.x.x is that `begin()` for the Serial object used needs to be run before running `begin()` for the library itself, e.g.:
 ```C++
 Serial1.begin(38400);
 modbus.begin(38400);
 ```
-This library is also now dependent on [ModbusADU](https://github.com/CMB27/ModbusADU) and [ModbusRTUComm](https://github.com/CMB27/ModbusRTUComm).
+This library is also now dependent on [ModbusADU](https://github.com/CMB27/ModbusADU) and [ModbusRTUComm](https://github.com/CMB27/ModbusRTUComm), and as of version 3.1.0, it is also dependent on [ModbusSlaveLogic](https://github.com/CMB27/ModbusSlaveLogic).